Potential and limitations of machine-learning approaches to inclusive $|V_{ub}|$ determinations: Inclusivity of ML approaches

 \subsection{Inclusivity in kinematics}

-We illustrate the salient features of event selection by \NNone and \NNtwo as a function of $M_X$ in Figure~\ref{fig:sherpa_trained_vs_evtgen_trained}.
-Each plot in the figure shows the following three results for the indicated MC event sample: the detector-level signal distributions and total number of events (TP+FP) accepted by the given NN (upper panels), and in addition the signal acceptance (lower panels), all normalized to the number of detector-level signal events.
-The upper (lower) row uses \NNone (\NNtwo); in the left (right) column the given NN is trained on \Evtgen (\Sherpa) data.
-To emphasize the differences in performance when the training and test events are produced with different MCs, we also show in Figure~\ref{fig:TP_diff} the difference in bin-by-bin signal acceptances of \Evtgen- and \Sherpa-trained NNs when applied to the indicated test sets.
+We illustrate the salient features of event selection by \NNone and \NNtwo as a function of $M_X$, $q^2$, and $p_\ell^*$ in Figure~\ref{fig:high_extra_acceptance}.
+The binning of the kinematic variables matches that used in the fitting procedure of the recent $|V_{ub}|$ extractions in Ref.~\cite{Cao:2021xqf}:

+In all cases, the bins are sufficiently wide that the results can be compared with predictions from the (shape-function) OPE, after correcting for acceptances and detector effects.
+Each plot in the figure shows the following three results for the indicated MC event sample: the detector-level signal distributions and the total number of events (TP+FP) accepted by the given BNN (upper panels), and the signal acceptance of the BNN (lower panels), all normalized to the number of detector-level signal events.
+The left (right) column uses \NNone (\NNtwo).
+The BNNs are trained on \Evtgen data, and then tested on both \Evtgen and \Sherpa data.
+For \NNtwo, we also display the background acceptance in the lower panels, using the scale for the $y$-axis displayed on the right of the plots.
+The background acceptance for \NNone is negligible across phase space and is thus not shown.